sarisabban/MiraMar/README.md

 `python3 MolecularTetris.py -rlp policy.pth` to have the reinforcement learning agent play the game using the *policy.pth* policy file.

-The output of the game play are two .pdb (protein databank) files called molecule.pdb and path.pdb.
+The output of the game play are two .pdb (protein databank) files called *molecule.pdb* and *path.pdb*.
 These files can be viewed using PyMOL `apt install pymol`, or any other molecular visualisation software, or you can upload the structures [here](https://www.rcsb.org/3d-view) and view the files on a web browser.

 To play by code (standard gym setup):